Entanglement in the Schwinger effect: Introduction

 In this work, we explore the Schwinger effect through the lens of entanglement, with the aim of understanding it from a quantum information perspective.
 We study both scalar and spinor QED, and make use of a Gaussian formalism to capture the structure of bipartite entanglement between modes.
 This approach allows us to describe how particle–antiparticle entanglement is generated during pair production and to characterize the entanglement profile in momentum space.
 We perform a systematic comparison between the bosonic and fermionic cases, identifying both qualitative and quantitative differences in their entanglement profile. \\

 Building on this framework, we show that the particle-antiparticle pairs generated via vacuum polarization necessarily carry entanglement that cannot be reproduced by classical stochastic processes or thermal noise.
-Moreover, we quantify how much this entanglement degrades in the presence of a thermal background, identifying a {\it critical temperature} above which the entanglement vanishes, even though pair production persists.
-This provides an operational criterion to distinguish the quantum nature of the process. \\
+Moreover, we quantify how much this entanglement degrades in the presence of a thermal background, identifying a {\it critical temperature} above which the (bosonic) logarithmic negativity vanishes, even though pair production persists.
+This provides an operational criterion to distinguish the quantum nature of the process.
+For fermions, we employ the fermionic logarithmic negativity proposed in Refs. \cite{Shapourian:2016cqu,Shapourian:2018ozl} and find that entanglement is always present at finite temperature, although it is strongly suppressed as thermal noise increases. \\

 At a fixed temperature, we also analyze entanglement in terms of the electric field.
 For bosons, there is only entanglement if the electric field is above a critical value $E_{\text{entang}}$.
-For fermions, the pattern is different: pairs are entangled only if the electric field is within a finite window $E_{\text{min}}<E<E_{\text{max}}$.
-Furthermore, we also find an optimal electric field for entanglement $E_*$, which is temperature independent.
+For fermions, the pattern is different: the logarithmic negativity is a non-monotonic function of the electric field, featuring a temperature-independent optimal field strength $E_{*}$, and decays for bigger and smaller values of $E$.
 We also study a mechanism -- valid for scalar fields -- to enhance entanglement by tuning the initial state.
 Specifically, we show that by preparing the vacuum in a squeezed state, one can increase the quantum entanglement produced during the pair creation process of bosons.
 This provides a way to control quantum correlations in strong-field pair production, with potential applications in analogue experiments. \\